BIMCV-CSUSP/dcm2mids/README.rst

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

-For a full copy of the license, refer to the `LICENSE` file included in this repository or visit the official GNU website at <https://www.gnu.org/licenses/gpl-3.0.html>.
+For a full license copy, refer to the `LICENSE` file included in this repository or visit the official GNU website at <https://www.gnu.org/licenses/gpl-3.0.html>.

 For questions or comments about dcm2mids, you can open an issue in the repository or contact the project maintainers directly.